Rookie Card Year: 1990

 The Bowman brand has always been known for rookie cards.
 The clay stock of the cards is a throwback style that provided collectors with a nostalgic alternative to some of the glossy examples below.
-A Tiffany version is one of his most popular cards from his rookie year.
+The Tiffany version is among the most popular cards from his rookie year.

 At the time this photograph was taken, Fleer was trying to differentiate itself in the market.
-This was not any easy task with eight-plus manufacturers at the time.
+This was not an easy task with eight-plus manufacturers at the time.
 There's a rarer variation that has a "Ptd. in Canada" notation on the back.
-At one point these caused a bit of a stir in the hobby, but the premiums are relatively minimal.
+At one point these caused a bit of a stir in the hobby, but the premiums are relatively minimal now.

 The 1990 Leaf set has stood the test of time to some degree.
-It was also produced in less quantities than several of the other products in which Walker has rookie cards.
+It was also produced in fewer quantities than several of the other products in which Walker has rookie cards.

 There are far too many 1990 Score cards on the planet to give them any real value.
 The set did well during its release but has lost a lot its popularity since.